aurelia/documentation/English/docs.md

 }
 ```

-Before we dig into the unique aspects of Template Controllers, let me remind you of what you see here that is similar.
-First, we have a simple class with metadata.
-Our metadata is declared the same as in the two previous behavior types.
-The conventions work the same as well.
-So, you could name this class `IfTemplateController` and you wouldn't need to specify it in the metadata.
-Also, you can leave off the property metadata when you declare the `valueChanged` callback.
-It follows the same pattern as AttachedBehaviors.
+Before we dig into the unique aspects, let me remind you of what you see here that is similar.
+First, we have a simple class with decorators.
+It also has a single `value` property by default which can be observed by adding a `valueChanged` callback.

 Ok, what's different?
 Take a look at the constructor.
-Our Template Controller has two unique items being injected: `BoundViewFactory` and `ViewSlot`.
+We have two unique items being injected: `BoundViewFactory` and `ViewSlot`.

-The `BoundViewFactory` is capable of generating instances of the the HTML template that the controller is attached to.
+The `BoundViewFactory` is capable of generating instances of the the HTML template that the attribute is attached to.
 No need to worry about compiling, etc. That's taken care of for you.
 Why is it called "Bound" View Factory though?
 Well, it's already referencing the parent binding context.
 It's "bound" in a sense.
 So, if you call its `create` method it will instantiate a new View from the template which will be bound to that context.
-This is what you want with an `if` behavior.
-It's not what you want with a `repeat` behavior.
+This is what you want with an `if` attribute.
+It's not what you want with a `repeat` attribute.
 In that case, each time you call `create` you want a view bound to a particular array item.
 To achieve this, simply pass any object you want the view to be bound against into the `create` method.

 The `ViewSlot` represents the slot or location within the DOM that the template was extracted from.
 This is usually the location that you want to add View instances to.

->**Note**: Unlike previous behaviors, the Template Controller works more directly with the _primitives_ of the framework.
+>**Note**: Unlike previous attributes, a template controller works more directly with the _primitives_ of the framework.
 Views, ViewFactories and ViewSlots are all low level parts of the templating engine.

 Take a close look at the `valueChanged` callback.
-Here you can see where the `if` behavior is creating the view and adding it to the slot, based on the truthiness of the value.
+Here you can see where the `if` attribute is creating the view and adding it to the slot, based on the truthiness of the value.
 There are a few important details of this:

-* The behavior always calls `bind` on the View _before_ adding it to the ViewSlot.
+* The attribute always calls `bind` on the View _before_ adding it to the ViewSlot.
 This ensures that all internal bindings are initially evaluated outside of the live DOM.
 This is important for performance.
 * Similarly, always call `unbind` _after_ removing the View from the DOM.
-* After the View is initially created, the `if` behavior does not throw it away even when the value becomes false.
+* After the View is initially created, the `if` attribute does not throw it away even when the value becomes false.
 It caches the instance.
 Aurelia can re-use Views and even re-target them at different binding contexts.
 Again, this is important for performance, since it eliminates needless re-creation of Views.

 <h2 id="eventing"><a href="#eventing">Eventing</a></h2>